Northlane

-Northlane are an Australian metalcore band from Blacktown, formed in 2009.
+Northlane are an Australian heavy metal band from Blacktown, formed in 2009.
+Their style is primarily described as metalcore and progressive metalcore.
 The band comprises guitarists Jon Deiley and Josh Smith, drummer Nic Pettersen and vocalist Marcus Bridge.
 Northlane have released six studio albums: Discoveries (11 November 2011); Singularity (22 March 2013), which reached No. 3 on the ARIA Albums Chart; Node (24 July 2015), a number-one album; Mesmer (24 March 2017), Alien (2 August 2019) and Obsidian (22 April 2022).
 At the ARIA Music Awards of 2015 the group won the Best Hard Rock or Heavy Metal Album category for their album Node.
 At the ARIA Music Awards of 2017, the band won again with Mesmer.
 The band won the Best Hard Rock or Heavy Metal Album category for the third time at the ARIA Music Awards of 2019 for their 2019 album Alien.